likithanagaraj/practice/README.md

 # HI
-Tryig some simple home page design using html and css
+Trying some simple home page design using html and css